MrJoy/code_counter/README.md

 It specifically supports cucumber tests and rspec better than the original rails stats.

 ## Requirements

 This project requires Ruby 1.9.x or higher.

 ## Usage

-Add this to the botto of your `Rakefile`:
+Add this to the bottom of your `Rakefile`:

 ```ruby
 require 'code_statistics'